prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 }
 ```

-More details about KMP Framework Bundler are available [in my previous article](https://www.marcogomiero.com/posts/2021/kmp-xcframework-official-support#publish-an-xcframework).
+More details about KMP Framework Bundler are available [in a previous article](https://www.marcogomiero.com/posts/2021/kmp-xcframework-official-support#publish-an-xcframework).

 ## Automated testing

-Before every release, I manually tested all the publication processes.
-This included setting up a simple local Kotlin Multiplatform project and a local and remote CocoaPods repository that hosts the Framework, running the plugin, and checking that everything worked as expected.
+Before every release, I manually tested the entire publishing process.
+This involved setting up a simple local Kotlin Multiplatform project, configuring local and remote CocoaPods repositories, running the plugin, and verifying that everything worked correctly.

-This manual process required a lot of effort for every release.
-I started looking into Gradle TestKit to write automated tests to avoid that.
-[Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) allows you to execute Gradle programmatically, build, and inspect the results.
+This manual process was time-consuming, so I started exploring [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) to automate it.
+Gradle TestKit allows you to programmatically execute Gradle builds and inspect the results.

-Testing Gradle plugins that interact with Git can be challenging, especially when they must perform operations like committing changes and pushing to remote repositories.
-This article presents a solution for automated testing of such plugins using Gradle TestKit and Git bare repositories, eliminating the need for manual testing and remote repositories.
+However, testing Gradle plugins that interact with Git can be tricky, especially when they involve committing changes and pushing to remote repositories.
+In this article, I’ll show how I was able to test my plugin using Gradle TestKit and Git bare repositories, eliminating the need for manual testing and actual remote repositories.

 ## Testing project structure

-With GradleTestKit, it’s possible to create a test project inside the testing resources and run the Gradle Plugin in this project.
+With GradleTestKit, it’s possible to create a test project inside the test resources and run the plugin on it:

 ```bash